JM233333/data-structure-visualizer/README.md

 With this visualization tool, you can:

-- See the visual elements of the logical structure of VDS;

-- See an animation of the algorithm execution process and data structure maintenance process;
+- Intuitively see the graphical representation of the logical structure of VDS, as well as the animation of the various operations performed on the VDS (i.e. the data structure maintenance or algorithm execution);

-- See code traces of performed VDS operations synchronized with the animation;
+- See the code trace synchronized with the animation, as well as the synchronized classic console output;

-- See the output of various operations of the VDS.
+- Use single-step animation mode to deeply understand the operation process of VDS.

-And you can also interact with the VDS, for example:

-- Let the VDS perform the operation specified by the user;
+- Add other user-defined VDS by yourself and let the tool visually display them.

-- Set animation parameters, such as adjusting the animation playback rate and setting whether to play in a single step;

-- Control the detail-level of the output, such as requiring all intermediate DEBUG information to be output or only the final result.

-What's more, the programmers can add user-defined VDS by themselves.

-Importantly, They don't need to read and understand the source code of the application.
+This tool provides good support for user extensions.
+Programmers don't need to read and understand the source code of the application.
 They just need to consult the developer manual provided by us.
 The only condition is that the programmers should has at least a basic understanding of Java syntax, and they need to follow some preset rules while extending.

 However, the extension is limited.
 At present, the tool only supports VDSs based on one or more of the following logical structures: